 1. Spruce up

 Before you snap that photo on any corner of the vacation rental, look around and ask yourself: is the area thoroughly clean?
 You can’t underestimate the significance of pristine-looking space, because it will set the mood of your photo.
-Ensure that all surfaces, including floors, furniture, and kitchen appliances, are free from stains or dust.
+The vacation rental cleaning process is simple; ensure that all surfaces, including floors, furniture, and kitchen appliances, are free from stains or dust.
 Change bed sheets and towels if necessary, and straighten curtains and wall-hanged items to give your area a neat and organized look.

 For exterior spaces such as lawns, cutting the grass evenly and trimming the bushes can go a long way to make the area more attractive.
 Sparse twigs or leaves lying around can make the area look unkempt, so sweep them away for that extra cleanliness.
 Also, don’t forget to wipe or wash your exterior furniture!